Home SEO Tools FAQs Guest post Contact Donate

 3. Add CSS code

 By now you’ve added the widgets in the header, but they are stacked on top of each other.
-In this step you will make the widgets appear side by side, add margins or paddings etc. Note: The horizontal layout will not be reflected in Page Elements i.e. the widgets will still appear to be stacked vertically.
+In this step you will make the widgets appear side by side, add margins or paddings etc. Note: The horizontal layout will not be reflected in Layout page i.e. the widgets will still appear to be stacked vertically.

 .header .widget {